 By default, web applications connect to DataMiner over HTTP (80) or HTTPS (443).
 HTTP is unencrypted and vulnerable to man-in-the-middle attacks.
 HTTPS mitigates this by using TLS (Transport Layer Security) to encrypt the HTTP traffic.

 It is recommended to block all HTTP requests in IIS and redirect all HTTP requests to the HTTPS binding.
 Follow these steps to enable HTTPS on your DataMiner system.
 It is recommended to use certificates issued by a trusted Certificate Authority (CA).
 TLS is considered the upgraded version of SSL (Secure Sockets Layer).
 In the following matrix, any version of SSL/TLS older than 1.2 is deprecated and thus insecure.

 |SSL 2.0||1995||Deprecated since 2011|

 |TLS 1.1||2006||Deprecated since 2020|

 At the time of writing, all major browsers support TLS 1.2, and most of them already support TLS 1.3.
 Therefore, we recommend disabling all versions of SSL and TLS 1.0/1.1.
 On systems where all clients support TLS 1.3, it is possible to disable TLS 1.2 as well.

 For more information on how to disable SSL/TLS, see:

 - Disabling TLS 1.1 by default

 - Disabling TLS 1.2 by default

-In our next article about firewall, we will show you how to communicate securely with your infrastructure.
+In our next article about the firewall, we will show you how to harden your servers hosting DataMiner.